nvda-es/devguides_translation/original_docs/GSOC-2019-Ideas-List.md

 We also may have multiple code paths opening, writing to and closing the audio device at the same time.
 E.g. the tones module for beeps, may hold the audio device open all the time.
 It may be an idea to somehow integrate all this so that audio only goes through one final code path that serializes access to the audio device.
 There are several locks in place currently, but this should be reviewed.
 See the [nvWave](https://github.com/nvaccess/nvda/blob/master/source/nvwave.py) module in the NVDA source code.
 #### Impact
-Improving the audio in NvDA will improve both stability and performance of NVDA.
-NVDA will be able to be used efficiently on a wider range of audio hardware, which means NvDA can be used in more situations and possibly on lower-end devices, ensuring NVDA is helping the greatest amount of blind and vision impaired people possible.
+Improving the audio in NVDA will improve both stability and performance of NVDA.
+NVDA will be able to be used efficiently on a wider range of audio hardware, which means NVDA can be used in more situations and possibly on lower-end devices, ensuring NVDA is helping the greatest amount of blind and vision impaired people possible.

 ### Performance and stability in windows command consoles
 [Related issues](https://github.com/nvaccess/nvda/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3A%22Windows+Command+Console%22)